patmorin/patmorin.github.io/_projects/layered-partitions.md

 This is closely related to the [implicit graph conjecture](https://en.wikipedia.org/wiki/Implicit_graph#The_implicit_graph_conjecture).
 The main difference is that we consider a family of graphs that is closed under taking subgraphs, not just induced subgraphs.
 This, combined with upper bound on the number of $n$-vertex graphs implies that $n$-vertex graphs in the family have $O(n)$ edges.
 Of course, this is a necessary condition for $G$ to be a subgraph of $H\boxtimes P$ since any $n$-vertex subgraph of $H\boxtimes P$ has only $O(n)$ edges.

-**Update:** David Wood points out that the class of apex graphs is closed under taking subgraphs, has the right number of $n$-vertex members, and has no product structure theorem, so it's a counterexample.
+**Update:** David Wood points out that the class of apex graphs is closed under taking subgraphs, has the right number of $n$-vertex members.
+It also has no product structure theorem because it contains diameter-$2$ treewidth-$\Omega(\sqrt{n})$ graphs, so it's a counterexample.

 <!-- A first step in proving this conjecture would be to establish a relationship between strongly sublinear separators and such a graph family $\mathcal{G}$.
 A fairly straightforward divide-and-conquer counting argument shows that a graph family $\mathcal{G}$ having strongly sublinear *edge* separators contains only $n!2^{O(n)}$ graphs of size $n$.